Who do England play next if they beat France?

 Semis

-The winners of Group F and Group H could find their way to the semi-finals to meet England should they get this far.
-Morocco sprung a surprise by beating Croatia and Belgium to top spot in Group F, and they will face Spain in the last-16 after Luis Enrique’s side could only manage second place in Group E.
+Morocco stunned Spain to reach the quarter-finals, and could become the first team from Africa to reach the semi-finals of the World Cup if they beat Portugal in the other semi-final.

-In the other side of the draw, Portugal will play Switzerland.
-If England make it through to the semi-finals, it looks like one of Spain or Portugal would be waiting.
-In England’s side of the draw, the semi-final will be at 7pm GMT on Wednesday 14 December.
+If England make it through to the semi-finals, it will be at 7pm GMT on Wednesday 14 December.

 Final

-After seeing off the best of Europe to reach the final, England may have to play the kings of South America in order to win the World Cup.
-Brazil and Argentina are in line to meet in the semi-finals in what would be an epic clash in Lusail on Tuesday 13 December, though we’ve already had plenty of shocks and more could yet follow.
+After reaching the final, England may have to play one of the favourites in order to win the World Cup, or the team who beat the Three Lions in the 2018 semi-finals.
+Argentina face Netherlands in the quarter-finals and are largely expected to advance, setting them up for a semi-final against Croatia – who upset Brazil on penalties in the last eight and beat England four years ago – in Lusail on Tuesday 13 December.
 The final is on Sunday 18 December at 3pm GMT.

 Odds